-Michael Chaskalson, Cindy Cooper, David Elias, Eluned Gold, Vanessa Hope, Mariel Jones, Jody Mardula, Sholto Radford, Bethan Roberts, Sarah Silverton, who shared their experiences of using the criteria in December 2010 and who contributed significantly to its refinement.
+Thorsten Barnhoffer, Michael Chaskalson, Cindy Cooper, David Elias, Eluned Gold, Vanessa Hope, Mariel Jones, Jody Mardula, Sholto Radford, Bethan Roberts, who shared their experiences of using the criteria and contributed significantly to its refinement.

-Students on the postgraduate training programmes who have given permission to use recordings of their teaching for research on the criteria.
+Students who have given permission to use recordings of their teaching for research on the criteria.